dual-grp/DONE/README.md

 - The code can be run on any pc.

-# Dataset: We use 2 datasets: MNIST, Human Activity, and Synthetic
+# Dataset: We use 4 datasets: MNIST, Human Activity, FEMNIST, and Synthetic

 - To generate non-idd MNIST Data:
   - Access data/Mnist and run: "python3 generate_niid_32users.py"